 Before loading your fresh herb into your portable vaporizer, make sure that it is clean and ready to go.
 Damp, but not drenched, cotton swabs work well for cleaning the inside.
 Cleaning right after a session is the best time to remove any sticky residue.
 Make sure your device is fully dry and charged before using again.

 Remove the cover to the chamber (usually the mouthpiece) and add your herb to the chamber.
 You will want enough room for proper airflow to take place, but try to fill the whole chamber.
-Convection styled vaporizers, like the H2FLO, will work best with a looser pack, and conduction styled vaporizers, like the K-Vape, will work best with a tighter pack.
+Convection styled vaporizers, like the H2FLO, will work best with a looser pack, and conduction styled vaporizers, like the Herbe, will work best with a tighter pack.

 Once your herb is packed, turn on the device to set the temperature.
 Most vaporizers will include temperature options, or let users preset a specific temperature.
 Desktop vaporizers usually include more options than pens.
 Dry herb is best vaporized in the 360-430 degrees F range.
 If you’ve never vaped dry herb before, start low and slowly increase the temperature to adjust to your preferences.
 The safest temperature to vape dry herb is around 395 degrees.
 Anything above 430 degrees is risking combustion—the very thing you’re trying to avoid by using a vaporizer.